-As dog lovers we want the best for our furry loved ones and want to share our homes, beds and sometimes our favorite foods, but is it safe to give them our tasty treats?
+As dog lovers, we want the best for our furry loved ones and want to share our homes, beds, and sometimes our favorite foods, but is it safe to give them our tasty treats?
 A lot of the foods we eat as humans, like fruits and vegetables can cause issues for a dog and lead to health problems.
-However, there are also some foods you eat that are shareable and can actually provide health benefits, like better breath, an allergy immunity and joint strength.
+However, there are also some foods you eat that are shareable and can actually provide health benefits, like better breath, allergy immunity, and joint strength.
 We have put a list together for you of safe and unsafe foods for your furry friend.

 Human Foods that are Safe for Your Dog